FunkFrog/ShareSuite/doc/README.md

 ### TO-DO

 - Shared Equipment
-- Give the amount of money that each player would recieve (e.g. 4x the amount of money if 4 players in the lobby) to the shared pool of money when Share Money is on
 - In-Game commands for changing config options, as well as a config option to completely disable the mod
 - Config option for disabling specific items from being shared